GrimOutlook/dotfiles/README.md

 ## Shell

 I like Bash because it is so widely used.
-I attempted to use fish but all of the good prompts that I found used the `fish_variables` files
+I attempted to use fish but all the good prompts that I found used the `fish_variables` files

-## TODO:
+## TODO

 - Fork [this repo](https://gitlab.com/waterkip/bum/) and add desired functionality to it.
 Probably make it a submodule of this repo.
-- Add this, it's sick: https://github.com/christoomey/vim-tmux-navigator
+- Add this, it's sick: <https://github.com/christoomey/vim-tmux-navigator>
 - Make batcat the default pager for all programs
 - Check [here](https://dev.to/slydragonn/ultimate-neovim-setup-guide-lazynvim-plugin-manager-23b7) for more inspiration
 - Figure out how to handle nested tmux sessions